How to get from Cancun to Cozumel

 ➡️ Currently, in the winter of 2023, there is road work being done at the entrance to Cancun, so expect some traffic and delays when arriving in Cancun.

-➡️ It is a great idea to use google maps or some sort of GPS navigation while driving, especially in the somewhat confusing streets of Cancun.
+➡️ It is a great idea to use Google Maps or some sort of GPS navigation while driving, especially in the somewhat confusing streets of Cancun.

-➡️ Not only will this keep you from getting lost, but it can let you know where there is a lot of traffic.
+➡️ Not only will this keep you from getting lost, but it can also let you know where there is a lot of traffic.

 4. Cancun to Cozumel by Bus